gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 # Debugging program
-The `debug_gpt()` function is strategically inserted in three sections of the xv6 code, each commented in the xv6's code.
+The `debug_pgt()` function is strategically inserted in three sections of the xv6 code, each commented in the xv6's code.
 These sections are: `exec.c/exec()` when the process's page table is created, `trap.c/usertrap()` when the stack is extended for the process, and `proc.c/growproc()` when memory is allocated from the heap.
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/debugpgt.png)